-The chair (or co-chair) of a master's student's committee is the student's advisor.
-This individual must be graduate faculty in Geography or affiliated with Geography.
-The committee must have at least three members, two of whom must be graduate faculty (or former graduate faculty up to one year after resignation/retirement).
-Two of the three members must be affiliated with the Geography Department.
-The third member may be a qualified individual from within or outside UW-Madison.
-Inclusion of committee members who are not UW-Madison graduate faculty must be approved by the student's advisor.
+The chair (or co-chair) of a doctoral student's Dissertation Committee is the student's Advisor.
+This individual must be UW-Madison graduate faculty in Geography or affiliated with Geography.
+The committee must have at least 4 members, all designated as "readers" (responsible for reading the entire dissertation).
+The committee must have members from at least 2 University of Wisconsin-Madison graduate programs.
+Three members must be UW-Madison graduate faculty (or former graduate faculty up to one year after resignation/retirement).
+At least 2 members must be from UW-Madison Geography or affiliated with UW-Madison Geography.
+At least one committee member must be from outside the major field of study.
+The fourth member and any additional members can be UW-Madison graduate faculty (or former graduate faculty up to one year after resignation/retirement) or qualified individuals from within or outside UW-Madison.
+Inclusion of committee members who are not UW-Madison graduate faculty must be approved by the student's Advisor.
+Students can add a 5th committee member, who can serve as "nonreader" (not responsible for reading the entire dissertation, able to provide input on specific areas of expertise).